Perennials

 Multiple award winner with lavender-blue flowers and fantastic silver foliage.

-Phlox paniculata – Early Purple Eye Garden Phlox
+Phlox paniculata – Garden Phlox

 Ratibida columnifera – Gray Head Mexican Hat